MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md

 ---
-title: Display content in a PWA's title bar using Window Controls Overlay
+title: Simulate a Window Controls Overlay in a PWA's title bar
 description: Display content in a PWA's title bar using Window Controls Overlay.
 author: MSEdgeTeam
 ms.author: msedgedevrel